 Ramadan is upon us Alhamdolillah and we are enjoying every bit of it.
 As many of you may be aware that it the sacred month of fasting for all the Muslims around the world.
 The schedules get tighter due to religious activities, specified meal times and this year it is coupled with kids vacations and heat wave in Middle East.
 Many festivities and traditions are associated with it like feeding poor people, enriching your souls, giving more charity and in practicing self-control.

-But body needs food and that too good one.
-In this post I am going to share a very nice recipe of a stuffed cookie called Ma’amoul which is very popular in Middle East.
+But everybody needs food and that too good one.
+In this post I am going to share a very nice recipe of Arabic date stuffed cookie called Ma’amoul which is very popular in Middle East.
 Residing in this part of the world, I want to take the opportunity to learn its diversified cuisine.
 Ma’amoul, generally said to have its origin in Lebanon but it is equally popular in the entire region and particularly in this month.
 My grandmother who lived in Iraq for quite sometime used to make a different version of this cookie.
-This recipe is a slight adaption from my grandmother’s recipe and from my Egyptian friend and neighbor.
-Many recipes you will find with semolina, however I did’nt had much success with that.
+This recipe is a slight adaption from my grandmother’s recipe and from my Egyptian friend and neighbor (Kaahk in Egypt).
+Many recipes you will find with semolina, however I didn’t had much success with that.
 So here is more simplified and quite easy version of this wonderful cookie with added homemade goodness.

 Its filling varies like walnut, pistachios, figs etc. but I have used plain dates.
 Traditionally, they are prepared using a mold as pictured below.

 Do I need that special mould to make Maamoul?